 When you were bullied by other kids in school, your mom and dad may have stepped in.
 Perhaps they had a meeting with the principal, called the bully’s parents or maybe even had a talk with the little miscreant themselves.
 Now you have a parent in a nursing home or assisted living facility, and they’re being bullied by other residents — and they need your help.
 Senior bullying does occur in San Antonio nursing homes.

 You may find it hard to believe that older adults can behave this way, but it’s not so uncommon – particularly in shared senior spaces.
 Some studies have shown that about 20% of seniors are victims of bullying.
-That number may be low because many people don’t report it.
+That number may be low because many seniors aren’t honest about their nursing home experience.

 Senior bullying isn’t so different from childhood and teenage bullying.
 Just as in school, people in senior living facilities are together day after day.
 They’re often in common areas, like dining rooms and recreational rooms.
 It’s easy to end up fighting over equipment or resources, from the TV to a favorite piece of workout equipment.

 But there’s a lot more to it than that.
-Bullying can include things like:
+Bullying can include actions like:

 - Ostracizing people